Development and Validation of a Food Frequency Questionnaire for Population of Adolescents in Croatia

 Accepted: 11 March 2021

-food frequency questionnaire, 3-day food record, validation, adolescents
+food frequency questionnaire, 3-day food record, questionnaire validation, adolescents

-Results and conclusions. he mean nutrient intakes estimated by FFQ-m were higher than those of the 3D-FR.
-The average correlation coefficients for energy and nutrients in our validation study was 0.40.
-On average, 76.5 % of adolescents were classified in the same or adjacent quartile of nutrient intake.
-Bland-Altman analysis showed good agreement with all macronutrients and some micronutrients (sodium, phosphorus, potassium, calcium, magnesium, iron).
+Results and conclusions.
+The mean nutrient intake estimated by the FFQ-m were higher than that of the 3DFR.
+The average correlation coefficient for energy and nutrients in our validation study was 0.40.
+On average, 76.5 % of adolescents were classified in the same or adjacent quartile of the nutrient intake.
+Bland-Altman analysis showed good agreement with all macronutrients and some micronutrients (sodium, phosphorus, potassium, calcium, magnesium and iron).
 A simple self-administrated questionnaire completed by adolescents is a valid tool for measuring energy and nutrient intake among adolescent population.